Skip to main content

 Key Shift: Predictive + Agile

 The exam now dedicates approximately 50% to agile/hybrid approaches.
 You cannot pass by studying only traditional waterfall methodologies.
+If you are coming from a traditional PM background, consider reviewing the fundamentals covered in the CSM guide to build your agile vocabulary before diving into PMP-specific agile content.

 The 3 Domains: Strategic Breakdown